A comparison formula for residue currents: Introduction

 The theorem in fact holds in a more general setting.
-First of all, there are Andersson-Wulcan currents associated not just to free resolutions, but to generically exact complexes of vector bundles, and the theorem holds for such residue currents together with arbitrary morphisms of the complexes, Theorem~\ref{thmRcomparison}.
-To elaborate more precisely how the current $M$ and $\nabla_\varphi$ are defined, more background from the construction of the Andersson-Wulcan currents is required.
+First of all, there are Andersson-Wulcan currents associated not just to Hermitian resolutions, but to any generically exact Hermitian complex.
+The theorem holds for such residue currents together with arbitrary morphisms of the complexes, Theorem~\ref{thmRcomparison}.
+In addition, the current $M$ is there interpreted as the so-called residue of an almost semi-meromorphic current.
+To elaborate more precisely how $M$ and $\nabla_\varphi$ are defined, more background from the construction of the Andersson-Wulcan currents is required.
 We refer to Section~\ref{sectawcurrents} for the necessary background, and Section~\ref{sectcomparisonformula} for a more precise statement of the comparison formula in the general form.

-One of the main applications of the comparison formula will be to construct residue currents with prescribed annihilator ideals on singular varieties, generalizing the construction of Andersson-Wulcan.
-We will treat one aspect of the construction here, which is a rather direct consequence of the comparison formula, and we will elaborate it in the article \cite{Lar4}.
-We will also discuss other direct applications and special cases of the comparison formula.